Pre-K- 12 Scholar in Residence Program

 Educators struggle to balance the ongoing demands of their work with emerging understandings about how to ensure that all students thrive, respond to school and community-specific challenges, and teach and lead in the context of fast-changing cultural contexts.

-In response to these challenges, the ILI has developed the Equity Scholar in Residence (ESR) model.
+In response to these challenges, the ILI has developed the Scholar in Residence (SiR) model (previously known as the Equity Scholar in Residence).
+Click here to read the SiR position description.

-The ESR model combines genuine relationship and learner-centered pedagogy with restorative approaches and responsive scholarship.
+The SiR model combines genuine relationships and learner-centered pedagogy with restorative approaches and responsive scholarship.

-In practice, the program embeds a uniquely prepared, independent contractor — an Equity Scholar in Residence — in a school or small district community.
+In practice, the program embeds a uniquely prepared, independent contractor — a Scholar in Residence — in a school or small district community.

-With oversight from school leaders, the ESR has a workspace in the school, attends staff meetings and school events, and works responsively with educators to support their efforts to address opportunities and challenges unique to their school community.
+With oversight from school leaders, the Scholar in Residence has a workspace in the school, attends staff meetings and school events, and works responsively with educators to support their efforts to address opportunities and challenges unique to their school community.